 Intensive vocabulary building and study of idiomatic usage.
 Practice in oral reports based on topics of general interest.
 Advanced problems in syntax and weekly themes written in Spanish.
+Laboratory time is required weekly.

 SPA E299 - Independent Study in Spanish (3 credits)